 In step 3, you will be able to map the following import columns manually:

-- Default Fields: Edit the column names if needed.
+- Default fields: Edit the column names if needed.

 - Meta (custom fields) and Hidden Meta: Specify additional fields if necessary.